wmo-im/wis2box-training/documentation/docs/practical-sessions/discovering-datasets-from-wis2-gdc.md

     - `-q synop`: find all records with the word "synop"
     - `-q temp`: find all records with the word "temp"
-    - `-q "observations AND fiji"`: find all records with the words "observations" and "fiji"
+    - `-q "observations AND oman"`: find all records with the words "observations" and "oman"
-    - `-q "observations NOT fiji"`: find all records that contain the word "observations" but not the word "fiji"
+    - `-q "observations NOT oman"`: find all records that contain the word "observations" but not the word "oman"
     - `-q "synop OR temp"`: find all records with both "synop" or "temp"
-    - `-q "obs~"`: fuzzy search
+    - `-q "obs*"`: fuzzy search

     When searching for terms with spaces, enclose in double quotes.